Battling Recession With Data and Analytics

 Source: Wikipedia

 Businesses can use data and analytics to prepare for a recession by first accepting that economic downturns are a natural part of the business cycle.
-Rather than panic or resort to knee-jerk reactions, businesses should use data to make informed decisions to help them navigate the recession effectively.
+Businesses should use data to make informed decisions rather than panic or resort to knee-jerk reactions to help them navigate the recession effectively.

 Businesses can position themselves for long-term success even in the face of economic uncertainty by –